JeremyWurbs/mltemplate/_README.md

 ![Package Structure](./resources/package_structure.png)

-The overall structure of the demo is shown above.
-To run the demo, you will need to run set up a Discord bot/server for the frontend, and then run the backend servers to run your application pipeline.
+The overall component structure of the demo application is shown above.
+To run the demo, you will need to run set up a private Discord server for the frontend, and then run the backend servers to run your application pipeline.
 The instructions below detail each step.

 ### Set up your front-end deployment